-Commercial, industrial, and manufacturing settings frequently face the challenges of efficiently transporting items from one place to another in an efficient manner, especially when the products are in powder, pellet, or granule form.
-Fortunately, there are several types of pneumatic conveyor systems available that make the task of moving these items much less burdensome.
-One type of these pneumatic systems is known as the vacuum conveyor.
-Vacuum conveyors are capable of moving materials across distances up to 330 feet, and are ideal for transporting items from multiple sources to a single destination.
+These industries frequently face the challenges of efficiently transporting items from one place to another in an efficient manner, especially when the products are in powder, pellet, or granule form.
+Vacuum conveyors can reduce this challenge as they can move materials across distances up to 330 feet and are ideal for transporting items from multiple sources to a single destination.

 Powdered products must be efficiently transferred to the packaging systems from the production equipment from which they are made.
-Depending on the ultimate use of the products, they may be required to be stored in a certain type of container, such as a bag or barrel.
+Depending on the ultimate use of products, they may require being stored in certain types of containers, such as a bag or barrel.
 Therefore, the conveying system must be equipped to safely and efficiently dispense the material into the container.
-This step in the process must be carefully analyzed, for there are some types of material, such as several types of fertilizers, that can pose a safety and environmental risk if not properly handled.
-Therefore, a pneumatic conveyor is one of the safest, most efficient, and most effective option available for the handling of products that are potentially harmful.
+This step in the process must be carefully analyzed, for some types of material, such as several types of fertilizers, can pose a safety and environmental risk if not properly handled.
+Therefore, a pneumatic conveyor is one of the safest, most efficient, and most effective options available for handling potentially harmful products.

 There are several factors that a business should take into consideration in deciding whether or not a vacuum conveyor is a necessary investment.

-- If the conveyor is required to traverse varying elevations.
-Often times, components need to pass through areas of a workspace that are on multiple levels in a timely manner.
-In addition, a workspace may have space that would otherwise remain unused.
-Fortunately, the flexibility of vacuum conveyors can not only efficiently transport items, but help eliminate wasted space.
+- The conveyor is required to traverse varying elevations.
+Components need to pass through areas of a workspace on multiple levels promptly.
+A workspace may be unused.
+Vacuum conveyors can not only efficiently transport items but help eliminate wasted space.

-- If the parts need to move upside down.
+- Suppose the parts need to move upside down.
 Vacuum conveyors can generate enough pressure to move items along regardless of how the conveyor is oriented.
-For applications where moving items upside down is inevitable, vacuum conveyors are ideal.
+Therefore, vacuum conveyors are ideal for applications where moving items upside down is inevitable.

-No matter what the type or structure, vacuum conveyors are highly beneficial across a multitude of industries because of their efficiency, flexibility, and versatility.
-Before investing in a vacuum conveyor, it is highly recommended that you get in touch with a manufacturer in order to ensure that the features of the vacuum conveyor appropriately fulfill requirements of your application.
+No matter the type of structure, vacuum conveyors are highly beneficial across many industries because of their efficiency, flexibility, and versatility.
+However, before investing in a vacuum conveyor, it is highly recommended that you get in touch with a manufacturer to ensure that the features of the vacuum conveyor appropriately fulfill the requirements of your application.